ashiqsultan/jwt-auth-boilerplate/README.md

-# Boiler plate code for JWT Authentication
+# Boilerplate code for JWT Authentication
 **Express JS, Mongo DB, JWT**

 ---

-This repo is very minimal, this does only two tasks
+This repo is very minimal, this does only the following task.
-* Sign Up
+* SignUp / Register User
-* Login
+* Login users
 * Check validity of token using our simple Auth middleware

 This uses Mongo DB but you can use any Database of your choice.